 Below is an example of this:

-If you have a remaining balance of charges not covered by your “Financial Assistance Award, the KWU Payment Selection Form is how you and your family informs KWU which of the option you choose to cover the remaining balance.
-It is included with your Award Letter and a blank copy is available to download from the KWU Financial Aid webpages at http://www.kwu.edu/future-students/tuition-fees/financial-aid/forms.
+If you have a remaining balance of charges not covered by your “Financial Assistance Award," the KWU payment selection form is how you and your family shall inform KWU about which payment option you choose for covering the remaining balance.
+It is included with your Award Letter.
+A blank copy of the Payment Selection Form is available to download on the Financial Aid Forms webpage.

 In short, the following options are available:

 v Pay the balance in full prior to the beginning of the term.